digitalsanctum/kindle-sync/README.md

 * BASH
 * An AWS account credentials and associated policy to use SES.
 * Amazon SES SMTP interface is setup
+* Tested only on Ubuntu Linux.
+Minor tweaks may be necessary for Macs.

 ## usage